brightio/penelope/README.md

 * HTTPs and DNS agents

 ### Known Issues
-* Session logging: when executing commands on the target that feature alternate buffers like nano and they are abnormally terminated, then when 'catting' the logfile it seems corrupted.
-However the data are still there.
-Also for example when resetting the remote terminal, these escape sequences are reflected in the logs.
-I will need to filter specific escape sequences so as to ensure that when 'catting' the logfile, a smooth log is presented.
+* Session logging: commands that use alternate buffers, such as nano, may leave escape sequences in the log if they terminate abnormally.
+The data is still preserved, but viewing the logfile with tools like `cat` may look corrupted.
+Filtering these escape sequences is planned to make log output smoother.

 ## FAQ

-### ► Is Penelope allowed in OSCP exam?
+### ► Is Penelope allowed in the OSCP exam?

-Yes.
-Penelope is allowed because its core features do not perform automatic exploitation.
+Penelope’s core shell-handling features do not perform automatic exploitation, which makes them suitable for OSCP-style usage.
+However, exam rules can change, so always verify the current official OffSec rules before using any tool during an exam.

-However, caution is required when using certain modules:
+Some modules require extra caution:

-* The meterpreter module should be used only on a single target, as permitted by OSCP rules.
+* The meterpreter module should only be used in a way that complies with the current exam rules.
 * The traitor module uploads Traitor, which performs automatic privilege escalation.

-So as long as you know what you’re doing, there should be no issues.
-If you want to avoid mistakes, you can use the `-O / --oscp-safe` switch.
+If you want to avoid accidental rule violations, use the `-O / --oscp-safe` switch.

 ### ► How can I return from the remote shell to the Main Menu?
 It depends on the type of shell upgrade in use: